Francis I of France: Military action

 Francis I and Holy Roman Emperor Charles V made peace at the Truce of Nice in 1538.
 Francis I actually refused to meet Charles in person, and the treaty was signed in separate rooms.

 Although the Italian Wars (1494–1559) came to dominate the reign of Francis I, which he constantly participated in at the forefront as le Roi-Chevalier, the wars were not the sole focus of his policies.
 He merely continued the wars that he succeeded from his predecessors and that his heir and successor on the throne, Henry II of France, would inherit after Francis's death.
 Indeed, the Italian Wars had begun when Milan sent a plea to King Charles VIII of France for protection against the aggressive actions of the King of Naples.

 Much of the military activity of Francis's reign was focused on his sworn enemy, the Holy Roman Emperor Charles V. Francis and Charles maintained an intense personal rivalry.
-In addition to the Holy Roman Empire, Charles personally ruled Spain, Austria, and a number of smaller possessions neighbouring France.
-He was thus a constant threat to Francis I's kingdom.
+In addition to the Holy Roman Empire, Charles personally ruled Spain, Austria, and a number of smaller possessions neighbouring France, and was thus a constant threat to Francis I's kingdom.

 Militarily and diplomatically, the reign of Francis I was a mixed bag of success and failure.
 Francis had tried and failed to become Holy Roman Emperor at the Imperial election of 1519, primarily due to his adversary Charles having threatened the electors with violence.
-However, there were also temporary victories, such as in the portion of the Italian Wars called the War of the League of Cambrai (1508–1516) and, more specifically, to the final stage of that war, which history refers to simply as "Francis's First Italian War" (1515–1516), when Francis routed the combined forces of the Papal States and the Old Swiss Confederacy at Marignano on 13–15 September 1515.
-This grand victory allowed Francis to capture the Italian city-state of Duchy of Milan.
-However, in November 1521, during the Four Years' War (1521–1526), Francis was forced to abandon Milan in the face of the advancing Imperial forces of the Holy Roman Empire and open revolt within the duchy.
+There were also temporary victories, such as the portion of the Italian Wars called the War of the League of Cambrai (1508–1516), especially the final stage of the war, which history refers to simply as "Francis's First Italian War" (1515–1516).
+Francis routed the combined forces of the Papal States and the Old Swiss Confederacy at Marignano on 13–15 September 1515.
+This grand victory allowed Francis to capture the Italian city-state of Milan; however, in November 1521, during the Four Years' War, Francis was forced to abandon Milan in the face of the advancing Imperial forces of the Holy Roman Empire and open revolt within the duchy.